caelan-a/dds_interface/README.md

 # DDS Interface
-This project provides tools to make creating projects using of RTi's ConnextDDS as easy as possible.
+This project provides tools to make creating projects using RTi's ConnextDDS as easy as possible.

 ## Requirements
 1. Minimum compiler requirements: